Human Resources > Employee Resources > Tax Information

 How do I change the amounts of my federal and state income tax withholding on my paycheck?

 If you have access to Employee Self Service, you can make changes to both your State and Federal tax withholding.
 Your Agency payroll office also has the form necessary to change the amounts.
-Filling out a W-4 form applies to both the federal and the state withholding, unless otherwise noted.
+Filling out a W-4 form applies to your federal withholding and the MW-4 applies to your Montana state withholding and exemptions from state withholding.

 When the number of allowances claimed is increased, the amount withheld for federal income tax is reduced.
 When the number of allowances is reduced, the amount withheld is increased.
 You can increase the amount of taxes withheld by specifying a dollar figure as an "Additional Amount".